gnugat/redaktilo/doc/03-reference.md

 ## Command

-Allows you to the manipulate the File's content.
+Allows you to manipulate the File's content.

 This is actually an interface allowing you to extend Redaktilo.
 By default, three implementations are provided.